bryce-crichfield/PhonosEditor/README.md

 ## Overview

 Welcome to Phonos Editor!
-This application is designed to empower users in creating dynamic and expressive MIDI scores with unparalleled ease.
+Designed to give users the ability to create dynamic and expressive MIDI scores with unparalleled ease.
 Whether you're a seasoned composer or just starting your musical journey, Phonos provides a user-friendly platform for crafting intricate MIDI compositions.

 ## Features

-- **Intuitive Interface:** Our user-friendly interface makes MIDI editing accessible to all levels of musicians.
-You don't need to be a technical expert to create stunning musical scores.
+- **Intuitive Interface:** Our modern and minimal interface makes MIDI editing accessible to all levels of musicians.
+Comprising both essential and advanced features, Phonos provides a powerful toolset.

 - **Dynamic MIDI Creation:** Phonos allows you to unleash your creativity by offering a range of tools to create dynamic and expressive MIDI scores.
 Whether you're working on a simple melody or a complex orchestral arrangement, Phonos has you covered.

-- **Real-time Editing:** Experience real-time MIDI editing, enabling you to hear the changes as you make them.
-This feature provides instant feedback, allowing you to fine-tune your compositions with precision.
+- **Real-time Editing:** Experience real-time MIDI editing like never before.
+Phonos's rich and lively UI inspires you to hear the changes as you make them.
+This feature provides instant feedback, allowing you to fine-tune your compositions with inspired precision.

 ## Planned Features

-- **VST Support:** Phonos will support VST plugins, allowing you to use your favorite instruments and effects.
+- **Virtual Instrument Support** Phonos will support virtual instruments, allowing you to hear your compositions with a variety of instruments.

 - **MIDI Import/Export:** Phonos will support MIDI import and export, allowing you to use your favorite MIDI files and share your compositions with others.